0xch25/Data-Structures/README.md

 # Data-Structures
-Implementation of Data Structures and Few problems with Solutions in Python 3
+Implementation of Data Structures and Few problems from leetcode,Hackerrank,GeeksForGeeks with Solutions in Python 3